Rules for Support Vehicles

 This race has the potential for many dangerous traffic situations.
 Use caution at all times, particularly at checkpoints.
 Watch for riders when parking and opening vehicle doors.

 - Strict no parking zones have been established on either side of checkpoints.
 At checkpoints obey all signs and only park and stop where permitted.
-There is Special Traffic Control in effect around Checkpoint 1 from 8:30 to 10:15 AM.
-There are special parking restrictions on the right side of the road in effect before and after Checkpoint 2.
+There is Special Traffic Control in effect around Checkpoint 1 and Checkpoint 2.

-- Support vehicles shall not travel in the bike lane or keep pace with the rider.
+- Support vehicles shall not travel on the shoulder of the road (the bike lane) or keep pace with the rider.
 Motorpacing of riders is not allowed.

 - Passing: Pass only when it is safe to do so.
 Do not pass cyclists or vehicles UNLESS it is safe to do so (i.e. you can see far enough down the road that the left lane is clear and safe to use).
 This is a basic safe driving practice which is ESPECIALLY IMPORTANT in this event!